joostvanwollingen/gitbook/README.md

 We've selected the following tools for you to experiment with tonight:

 * Cucumber and Karate
-* Fitnesse with HSAC fixtures
+* FitNesse with HSAC fixtures
 * Cypress.io

 In order to be able to compare the tools we recommend you try to solve the same problems with multiple tools tonight, to really get a feel for how easy, or how hard, certain tasks are in the different tools.